 The film also stars Jyothika, Aishwarya Rajesh, Aditi Rao Hydari, Dayana Erappa, Prakash Raj Jayasudha, Thyagarajan, Mansoor Ali Khan and Cheenu Mohan.
 The music for the film is composed by AR Rahman, cinematography is by the director’s long-time associate Santhosh Sivan and the lyrics are penned by Vairamuthu.

 Prakash Raj plays the patriarch Senapathi, the don of Chennai.
 He has three sons – Varadhan (Arvind Swami) is wild, roguish, a philanderer and has a brutish way of dealing with business matters.
 He is also the heir apparent.
 Thyagu (Arun Vijay), looks smooth and sophisticated but has a rakish charm.
+He also harbours a desire to sit on his father’s throne.
+The third son is Ethi (Silambarasan), neglected and the least loved.
+While the three sons wage war against their unidentified enemies, Vijay Sethupathi plays a cop (Rasool) who appears to be both friend and foe.

 Directed by Mari Selvaraj, who has worked as an assistant to director Ram, and produced by Pa.
 Ranjith under the banner Neelam Productions, the film is about a young student who ungergoes a transformation after learning about politics.
 The film stars Kathir and Anandhi in the lead, and Yogi Babu in a pivotal role.
 Music is composed by Santhosh Narayanan.